Submit an Article Guidelines updatedJanuary 2020

 Manuscripts should include 3-4 keywords that relate to the main topics covered.

-Original Research and Review manuscripts should be approximately 5,000 words, including abstract and references.
-Case Studies/Reports should be approximately 2,500 words, including abstract and references.
+Original Research and Review manuscripts should be no more than 5,000 words, including abstract and references.
+Case Studies/Reports should be no more than 2,500 words, including abstract and references.
 Word count guidance does not include title page, tables, figures, images, illustrations, or legends.

 Use of abbreviations should be limited to those that are commonly understood without explanation.
 All abbreviations must be spelled out at first mention in the text.
 Pharmaceuticals should be referred to by their generic names.
 Device manufacturers and their locations should appear in parentheses following the mention of devices.

-References should emphasize the most recent and relevant works, and must adhere to the style specified in the Publication Manual of the American Psychological Association, sixth edition (2010).
+References should emphasize the most recent and relevant works, and must adhere to the style specified in the Publication Manual of the American Psychological Association, 7th edition (2020).
 Authors are responsible for the accuracy of references, particularly author names and page numbers.

 Names of journals should conform to PubMed/MEDLINE.
 The titles of those journals that are not listed in PubMed/MEDLINE must be provided in full.
 Journal titles should be cited as they existed at the time of publication.

 Each figure must be numbered and cited consecutively in the text.
 If applicable, arrows or asterisks can be present on figures for identification of specified areas that are discussed in the legend.